Using natural stone ties historic prestige to modern homeownership.

 Endless Options Available

 There are many types of natural rock.
 Geology 101 explains that there are igneous rocks formed through volcanic processes.
 Sedentary stones are formed through layers of silted soil compressed for hundreds of years.
-There is also metamorphic rock, which is rock changed through heat, pressure, or hot liquid processes.
+There is also metamorphic rock, which is a rock changed through heat, pressure, or hot liquid processes.
 Examples of natural stone used in buildings are granite (igneous rock), sandstone, shale, and limestone (sedentary rock), quartzite, and marble (metamorphic rock).
 Some stones, like brick and tile, are made by mixing natural stone materials with binders and firing them in a heated kiln.

 How Natural Stone Is Mined